tau-adl/Detection_Tracking_JetsonTX2/README.md

 ### Goturn Caffe model

-Because of the file size, the GOTURN caffe model wasn't uploaded to the git.
+Because of the file size, the GOTURN Caffe model wasn't uploaded to the git.
 Please downloaded or train it and copy the file "tracke.caffemodel" to the folder: goturn/nets/

 The goturn pre-trained model can be downloaded in the following link: http://cs.stanford.edu/people/davheld/public/GOTURN/weights_init/tracker_init.caffemodel